ricardo-0x07/Shell/README.md

 1. IP addreess: 35.163.150.155 ssh port: 2200
 2. The hosted application is publically available at: "http://35.163.150.155/catalog/#"
 3. Summary of software installed:
+	1. Remote login of the root user has been disabled.:
+		i.
+Run "sudo nano /etc/ssh/sshd_config" and change "PermitRootLogin without-password" to "PermitRootLogin no"
 	2. Create a new user named grader and grant this user sudo permissions.:
 		i.
 Run "sudo adduser grader" to create grader. ii.
-Run "sudo nano /etc/sudoers.d/grader " to create sudoer file for grader and insert the following "grader ALL=(ALL) NOPASSWD:ALL "
+Run "sudo visudo /etc/sudoers.d/grader " to create sudoer file for grader and insert the following "grader ALL=(ALL) ALL "

 	3. Update all currently installed packages.:
 		i.
 Run "sudo apt-get update"